 When replicating at C, the Linux caches are above your cut point.
-Thus you will receive much less traffic at C, typically already reduced by a factor of 100, or even more.
-This is much more
+Thus you will receive much

-1Another important purpose is providing shared memory for syscalls like mmap().
+Another important purpose is providing shared memory for syscalls like mmap().

 2Of course, there exist some exceptions.
 For example, capturing 100GBit network traffic in realtime and then writing such a massive data stream to a local disk will not profit from local caching, but is slowed down by the overhead of contemporary kernel memory architectures.
 See for example Christoph Lameter's presentation at LCA2020.
 In this case, data is never accessed twice, thus the locality of reference is at it's worst-case extreme, where caching cannot help by concept.
 At implementation level, a solution is to use Direct IO on big physical memory chunks.
 Direct IO is designed for bypassing the page cache of the kernel, and can co-exist with other applications utilizing the caches.
 Suchalike corner-case exceptions are strengthening Denning's WorkingSet theory (see section Explanations from DSM and WorkingSet Theory), since the observed behaviour is predicted by his theory.